Calculating Project Based Consulting Fees

 Assign Times and Costs

-Now that you have all the deliverables, tasks, times, and responsibilities you can begin defining development time and resource costs.
+Now that you have all the deliverables, tasks, times, and responsibilities, you can define development time and resource costs.

 Adjust for Subcontractors

-On large projects you should not do all the work yourself.
+On large projects, you should not do all the work yourself.
 You should assign high-experience, critical tasks to someone with that specialized expertise.
-You also need to identify low-skill tasks you can hire out to someone earning much less than your billing rate.
+You must also identify low-skill tasks you can hire to someone earning much less than your billing rate.

 Adjusting for the Unforeseen

-If it is a large multi-participant project add at least 50% if you are familiar with the project.
-If this is your first time with this type of project and you did the task/times yourself, you might even double (2X) your estimate.
+If it is a large multi-participant project and you are familiar with the work, add at least 50%.
+If this is your first time with this project and you did the task/times yourself, you might even double (2X) your estimate.

 Create a Tiered Project Proposal

-One of the many advantages of using project based fees is that you can add tiers of deliverables.
-If you are working at an hourly or daily rate and you talk about adding a lot of additional work you will look like you are trying to expand the scope to fill your wallet.
+One of the many advantages of using project-based fees is that you can add tiers of deliverables.
+If you are working at an hourly or daily rate and talk about adding a lot of additional work, you will look like you are trying to expand the scope to fill your wallet.

 When presenting these additional tiers, you might use wording like,